richsoni/www-richsoni.com/_songs/shake-shake-honey.md

 ---
+title: Shake Shake Honey
 composed_at: 2016-11-20
 ---

-Well your, mother knows but shes turned her head
+Well your, mother knows but she turns her head
-Your father dont cuz you'd end up dead and now you find yourself crawling out your window when its time to go to bed oh shake shake it honey wont you shake yourself down the ledge
+Your father don't, and if he did you'd be dead
+And, now you find yourself crawling out your window
+When its time to go to bed

+*Oh, shake shake honey*
+*Won't you shake on down the ledge*

-You got a driver hes got cash to spend he says he loves you but you dont even pretend he takes to a disco and you go lookin for a friend shake shake it honey looks like hes home alone again
+You got a driver, and he's got cash to spend
+He says he loves you, but you don't even pretend
+He takes to a disco, and you go lookin' for a friend

+*Shake shake it honey*
+*Looks like hes home alone again*

-a teacher caught you when your where skippin class to head downtown to work your sass but you said he could come with you if he wrote you up a pass shake shake it honey shake it down the grass
+A teacher caught you when your where skippin' class
+To head downtown to work your sass
+But, you said he could come with you if he wrote you up a pass

+*Shake shake it honey*
+*Shake it down the grass*

-well the people whisper all around the town how you wear the moonlight as your evening gown but dont you listen to the baby they cant prove whats going down shake shake it honey shake it all around
+Well, the people whisper all around the town
+How you wear the moonlight as your evening gown
+But, don't listen to them baby
+They cant prove whats going down

+*Shake shake it honey*
+*Shake it all around*